Eva Longoria Stuns In A Plunging Swimsuit At 44, Just 10 Months After Giving Birth

 Eva Longoria is looking years younger than her age while showing off her amazing post-baby body during a recent vacation with her son and husband.
 Daily Mail shared new snaps of the former Desperate Housewives actress as she hit the beach while spending some time in St. Barts while rocking a plunging navy blue swimsuit.

-The seriously stunning 44-year-old actress was proudly showing off some skin just 10 months after giving birth to her and husband Jose “Pepe” Baston’s first child together, Santiago.
+The seriously stunning 44-year-old actress was proudly showing off some skin just 10 months after giving birth to her and husband, Jose “Pepe” Baston’s first child together, Santiago.

 The candid paparazzi snaps showed Eva rocking the skin-tight strappy one-piece with a matching baseball cap on her head and a pair of dark shades shielding her eyes from the sun.

 Eva was photographed with her husband of around three years.
-Pepe was rocking a pair of navy blue swim shorts that perfectly matched his wife’s swimwear, as well as a blue bandana on his head and shades covering his eyes.
+Pepe was rocking a pair of navy blue swim shorts that perfectly matched his wife’s swimwear, as well as a blue bandanna on his head and shades covering his eyes.
 The TV executive held on tight to their baby boy as they enjoyed a family beach day.

-The seriously cute family were also spotted by paparazzi taking a few family photos of their own.
+The cute family was also spotted by paparazzi taking a few family photos of their own.
 The candid snaps showed Longoria pointing her phone at little Santiago as Pepe held on to both of his hands to help the 10-month-old enjoy a little walk on the sand.

 Longoria smiled from ear to ear as she watched her boys interacting.